 Losing with grace is a sign of a fighter who understands that anything can happen in the ring.
 If you choose to step in the ring, regardless of the circumstances, you should be willing to accept the outcome of the fight.

 You will never see someone disqualify a win by saying his or her opponent wasn’t feeling their best and was injured before the fight, but you always see people disqualifying a loss with every excuse under the sun.
 People take away any credit from their opponents and put the blame on themselves.

 Obviously, there are situations where you might lose a fight that you believed you won.
 If these situations occur, you can say, “I’m happy with my performance, but I will try to understand what the judges are looking for next time.
 Congratulations to my opponent on a good fight.”

 As a fighter, it is important to understand that the fight can go either way.
 You are one punch away from being on the side of victory or defeat.
 When you recognize the risk that both you and your opponent take in the ring, it is important to be humble whether you win or lose.

-Being humble is a trait that will make people respond to you and give you more fans inside and out of the ring.
-Sure, people might like the cocky act that Conor McGregor puts on, but he is a rare breed of people, and karma eventually did catch up to him.
+Being humble is a trait that will make people respond to you and will garner you more fans inside and out of the ring.
+Sure, people might like the cocky act that Conor McGregor puts on, but he is a rare breed, and karma eventually did catch up to him.

 If you are humble in Victory, then you will also be humble in defeat.
-No matter how bad you felt in the ring, remember that you decided to step into the ring.
-When you make the decision to compete, you have to eliminate any excuse from your mind.
+No matter how bad you felt in the ring, remember that you decided to step in there.
+When you decide to compete, you have to eliminate all the excuses from your mind.
 Whether you are sick or injured, you are making a bet on yourself that you can win the fight.

-So if you don’t win the fight, be humble and accept responsibility for the loss.
-Accepting responsibility will drive you to work harder and push you to make changes that can make you better.
+So if you don’t win the fight, be humble, and accept responsibility for the loss.
+Accepting responsibility will drive you to work harder and push you to make changes that will make you better.